 Comedian and actor Josie Lawrence has a significant theatre, musical, radio and TV career.
 Her first job after leaving drama school was The Ragged Trousered Philanthropist (1983) at the Half Moon Theatre on Mile End Road, where she later played in Moll Flanders (1986) and Poppy (1988).
 Josie was also the wardrobe assistant in the Half Moon production of Dracula (1984), starring Daniel Day Lewis and Peter Capaldi.
 Other stage work includes numerous roles at the Royal National Theatre, Mrs Anna in The King and I (London Palladium) and Katharine in The Taming of the Shrew (RSC), for which she received the Dame Peggy Ashcroft award for Best Actress.
 Josie’s TV work includes Humans, You Have Been Watching, At Home With The Kennedy’s, Jonathan Creek and nine series of Whose Line Is It Anyway?
 Since 1985 Josie has been a member of The Comedy Store Players based at London’s famous Comedy Store.
 In 2016 Josie created the female improv group The Glenda J Collective.

 View Josie’s Stages of Half Moon profile page.

 Linda Marlowe has a significant film, TV and directing career dating back to the 1960s.
 Her film work includes Tinker Taylor Solider Spy, Big Zapper, Beckett, The Man Outside, Manifesto, The House of Mirth and Denial.
 She performed in several productions at the Half Moon Theatre on Alie Street including Grand Larceny (1977); Dick Whittington, or The City of Fear (1977) and Greek (1980), which was one of many Stephen Berkoff plays created for her including, among others Decadence, East, The Trial and Metamorphosis, for which she is internationally best known.
 Most recently, Linda has created and performed in a number of one woman shows including the multi-award winning Berkoff’s Women.
-She is currently a familiar face on EastEnders, where she plays regular character Sylvie Carter in a moving storyline of an older woman with Alzheimer’s.
+Until very recently, she was a familiar face on EastEnders, where she played regular character Sylvie Carter in a moving storyline of an older woman with Alzheimer’s.
 Linda’s TV work includes Jekyll, Foyle’s War, Spooks, The Borgias and Houdini.